Great Lakes Adaptation Forum

 September 24-26, 2018 | Ann Arbor, Michigan

+GLAF 2018 was co-hosted by the GLISA and the American Society of Adaptation Professionals (ASAP).
 The 3rd Great Lakes Adaptation Forum brought together practitioners and scholars from across the Great Lakes region of Canada and the United States for 3 days of sharing climate adaptation and resilience solutions and products in an engaged learning program.
 Exciting, high energy sessions included speakers, working groups, panel discussions, and many opportunities for interaction and collaboration.